Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ---
 title: 'Tutorial: Create your first XM Cloud no-code component'
-description: 'In this tutorial, we will go through the steps to create a Text Teaser component with a no-code approach using XM Cloud Component builder'
+description: 'In this tutorial, we will go through the steps to create a Text Teaser component with a no-code approach using XM Cloud Components builder'
 openGraphImage: 'https://sitecorecontenthub.stylelabs.cloud/api/public/content/21dabc30da2c475a8549640a04885a46?v=18b721db'
 ---

 ## Introduction - What You are Going to Learn

-In this tutorial, we will go through the steps to create a Text Teaser component with a no-code approach using XM Cloud Component builder.
+In this tutorial, we will go through the steps to create a Text Teaser component with a no-code approach using XM Cloud Components builder.
 The walkthrough will not show all possible options, but will take you through a flow to define and lay out a new Component to use on your home page.
 You will learn:

 - How to create a collection for your components
-- How to create a new Text Teaser component using the XM Cloud Component builder
+- How to create a new Text Teaser component using the XM Cloud Components builder
 - How to change the theme on the Text Teaser component
 - How to make the Text Teaser component available in the Pages editor for authors

 ## Overview

 Components are the visual, re-usable, building blocks to design web pages in XM Cloud.
 You can think of creating a component like creating a ‘stamp’ that you can use throughout a webpage.
 In this tutorial, you will build the first component in your project.
-We will use the XM Cloud component builder, exploring the no-code approach to building components.
+We will use the XM Cloud Components builder, exploring the no-code approach to building components.

 <Alert status="info">
    <AlertIcon />